nicklockwood/iCarousel/README.md

 	@property (nonatomic, readonly) float toggle;

 This property is used for the `iCarouselTypeCoverFlow2` carousel transform.
 It is exposed so that you can implement your own variants of the CoverFlow2 style using the `carousel:transformForItemView:withOffset` delegate method.

+	@property (nonatomic, assign) BOOL stopAtItemBoundary;

+By default, the carousel will come to rest at an exact item boundary when it is flicked.
+If you set this property to NO, it will stop naturally and then - if scrollToItemBoundary is set to YES - scroll back or forwards to the nearest boundary.

+	@property (nonatomic, assign) BOOL scrollToItemBoundary;

+By default whenever the carousel stops moving it will automatically scroll to the nearest item boundary.
+If you set this property to NO, the carousel will not scroll after stopping and will stay wherever it is, even if it's not perfectly aligned on the current index.
+The exception to this is that if wrapping is disabled and bounces is set to YES then the carousel will still scroll back to the first or last item index if it comes to rest beyond the end of the carousel.

 Methods